Business Park Skejby

 Business Park Skejby is a large business park in the city of Aarhus, Denmark.

 Business Park Skejby was officially created in 2013 and is situated in the northern district of Aarhus N, stretching north from the neighbourhood of Christiansbjerg to Skejby.
 It is bounded by the major roads of Ring 2 and Randersvej.
 Most of the businesses and institutions within the park area were constructed several decades ago.

 Description

-Apart from small and large businesses, the business park area is also home to the smaller business park of Agro Food Park, a large number of educational facilities, and a few residential areas as well.
+Apart from small and large individual businesses, Business Park Skejby is also home to the smaller business park Agro Food Park, a large number of educational facilities, and a few residential areas as well.
 Major institutions, most of which predates 2013, includes: